HyPrivOS/HyprivOS/README.md

 ---

-## 🔧 Management Commands
+## 🔧 Native System Management (No PM2 Required)

-HyPriv OS runs safely as a background systemd service (`hypriv-os`).
-Here are some helpful commands for managing your server:
+HyPriv OS is designed to be lightweight and robust.
+It runs as a **Native SystemD Service** (`hypriv-os.service`), meaning it integrates perfectly with your OS without relying on external process managers like PM2.

+**Auto-Start on Boot:** The service is automatically enabled during installation.
+If your server restarts, HyPriv OS will instantly turn back on by itself.

+Here are the standard commands you can use to manage the platform:

 **Check Status:**
 ```bash